Bully (video game): Setting

 Bully takes place in the fictitious town of Bullworth, situated in the New England region of the United States.
 After being expelled from seven previous schools, the game's protagonist, 15-year-old James "Jimmy" Hopkins, is sent to the town's prominent private boarding school, Bullworth Academy, for a year while his mother and her new husband go on their honeymoon.
-The school campus is designed in a neo-Gothic style, similar to public schools and colleges in the United Kingdom and New England, such as Fettes College in Edinburgh.
+The school campus is designed in a neo-Gothic style, similar to private schools and colleges in the United Kingdom and New England, such as Fettes College in Edinburgh.
 The school itself is the game's primary setting, while the rest of the town is gradually unlocked as the story progresses.

-Bullworth consists of four main districts: Bullworth Town, the town's commercial borough; Old Bullworth Vale, a suburb area where the town's mansions, beach, and funfair are located; New Coventry, a run-down, urban-poor borough, consisting mainly of tenement housing; and Blue Skies Industrial Park, an industrial borough consisting of factories, industrial buildings, the town docks, and a trailer park.
-There is also the Happy Volts Asylum, a psychiatric institute located between the Blue Skies Industrial Park and the Bullworth Academy.

-Because the game's story spans an entire school year, Bullworth's appearance and color changes as the seasons change between chapters, most notably during the third chapter, which takes place around the Christmas season.
+Bullworth consists of four main districts: Bullworth Town, the commercial borough; Old Bullworth Vale, a suburb area where the town's mansions, beach, and funfair are located; New Coventry, a run-down, urban-poor borough consisting mainly of tenement housing; and Blue Skies Industrial Park, an industrial borough comprising factories, industrial buildings, the town docks, and a trailer park.
+There is also the Happy Volts Asylum, a psychiatric institute located between the Blue Skies Industrial Park and Bullworth Academy.
+Because the game's story spans an entire school year, Bullworth's appearance changes between chapters, most notably during the third chapter, which takes place around the Christmas season.